itsovercomer/Setup-React-Native-Workspace/README.md

-## React Native Workspace for Speedy Development
+## Setup React Native Workspace for Fast Development

 This note would help you setup the right work environment for your react native development which includes: